-Price of a coffee in Switzerland rises for fifth year in a row
+Average price of a coffee in Switzerland hits CHF4.58

 Generated with artificial intelligence.

-Listening: Price of a coffee in Switzerland rises for fifth year in a row
+Listening: Average price of a coffee in Switzerland hits CHF4.58

 In 2024 customers paid an average of CHF0.09 ($0.10) more than last year for a cup of coffee in a Swiss restaurant.
 This means that the price of coffee has risen for the fifth year in a row, the CafetierSuisse association announced on Monday.